williamrowell/markdown-cv/index.md

 `2017 - Present`
 __[Pacific Biosciences](https://www.pacb.com)__ *Menlo Park, CA*

-- Through internal and external collaborations, guided the development and improvement of variant detection and phasing applications
+- Through internal and external collaborations, guided the development and improvement of variant detection applications
 - Worked with NIST Genome in a Bottle consortium to improve human variant calling benchmarks
 - Developed workflows for variant calling, filtering, annotation, and prioritization for rare and inherited disease studies
 - Support customers and collaborators by applying analysis workflows to their data, resulting in publications
-- Support commercial teams by turning pilot experiments into instrument sales or marketing collateral
+- Support commercial teams by leveraging pilot experiments into instrument sales and marketing collateral
-- Lead a small team focused on developing, improving, and applying analysis workflows and characterizing data
+- Lead a small team focused on developing, improving, and applying analysis workflows and characterizing genomics data

 ### Scientific Programmer
 `2015 - 2017`